Marginal Mechanisms For Balanced Exchange: Incentives

 Each vertex in $G$ has a single out edge and there is no edge from any $i\in I'$ to $o\in \mu(i)$.
 Therefore, $G$ has some cycle $C = (j^1, p^1, \dots, j^K, p^K)$ that involves at least two agents.

-We now show that $C$ weakly increases the welfare of all agents, who are involved in it.
+We now show that $C$ weakly increases the welfare of all agents who are involved in it.
 For any $k$ such that $p^k\in A_{j^k}$, $C$ weakly increases the welfare of $j^k$.
 Now consider some $k$ such that $p^k\in O\setminus A_{j^k}$.
 Since $p^k$ is one of $j^k$'s most preferred objects in $\nu(j^k)\setminus \mu(j^k)$, we must have $\nu(j^k)\setminus \mu(j^k)\subseteq O\setminus A_{j^k}$.
 Since $\nu(j^k)\succsim\mu(j^k)$ and since agent $j^k$'s preferences are trichotomous, we must have $\mu(j^k)\setminus \nu(j^k)\subseteq O\setminus A_{j^k}$ as well.
 Furthermore, given that $\mu$ is component-wise individually rational, we obtain $\mu(j^k)\setminus \nu(j^k)\subseteq B_{j^k}$ and $\nu(j^k)\setminus \mu(j^k)\subseteq B_{j^k}$.
 Hence, $C$ must leave $j^k$ unaffected.

-If $C$ is not a Pareto-improving cycle of $\mu$, then it does not affect any agent.
-However, this means $\nu-C$ is a Pareto-improvement of $\mu$, contradicting the minimality of $\nu$.
+If $C$ is not a welfare-improving cycle of $\mu$, then it does not affect any agent.
+However, this means $\nu-C$ is a welfare-improvement of $\mu$, contradicting the minimality of $\nu$.
 Hence, $C$ is Pareto-improving and by the minimality of $\nu$, $\nu=\mu+C$. \end{proof}

+The final auxiliary result for the proof of Theorem~\ref{thm:sufficiency IR PE} is that while an expansion of agents' \B sets permits Pareto-improvements, such an expansion can never yield a \emph{strict} welfare-improvement.\footnote{This is reminiscent of an analogous result \citep{Erginetal2020} in the context of pairwise liver exchange.}